microservices-cicd/pipeline/README.md

 ### Create the services

 We recommend the following order when creating the services.
-However, the services can be placed in whatever order your want, this order is structured the way that you will an understanding of what is done in order to achive that specific goal and builds ontop of each other in terms of understanding.
+However, the services can be placed in whatever order your want, this order is structured the way that you will an understanding of what is done in order to achieve that specific goal and builds ontop of each other in terms of understanding.

 1. [Creating the Carts](README_CARTS.md)
 2. [Creating the Catalogue](README_CATALOGUE.md)